Skip to content

 • UPDATED_AT is missing

-• No attribute columns are present
+• Other required columns are missing

 In this case, the preview still appears to help you move toward a successful validation.
+See Step 4 in the previous section for details on required columns for each sync data type.

 Zero-row results